The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Introduction

 \mypar{This work} We present \approach\footnote{Diodon is a genus of fish known for their inflation capabilities.
 Erecting spines and scaling their volume by a multiple provide security, like our verification methodology.}, a proved-sound methodology that scales verification of security properties to large production codebases. \approach works with codebases where a small, syntactically-isolated component implements a security protocol, whose security argument can be made separately from the rest of the code.
 Our methodology decomposes the overall codebase into this protocol implementation~(the \core) and the remainder~(the \app).

 This decomposition allows us to apply different verification techniques to the two~parts.
 We verify the \core using Arquint~\etal's approach to show refinement \wrt a verified \tamarin model, which requires precise reasoning about, \eg the payloads of I/O operations.
 Instead of applying the same annotation-heavy approach to the \app, we use automatic static analyses to ensure that security-relevant data of the \core (in particular, secrets such as keys) does not influence any I/O operation within the \app.
 If this \emph{\ioindependence} holds, the \app cannot perform any I/O operations that could interfere with the protocol and invalidate its proven security.
 Additionally, we use static analyses to prove that the \app satisfies the assumptions made for the proof of the \core, in particular, that the preconditions of \core functions hold when called from the \app and that the \app does not violate any invariants of \core data structures.
 These checks ensure that the proofs of the \core and the \app compose soundly.
-Consequently, the entire codebase refines the protocol model and enjoys all security properties proved for the model. \approach significantly reduces the proof effort of verifying software that contains protocol implementations. \figref{proof-decomposition} illustrates our approach.
+Consequently, the entire codebase refines the protocol model and enjoys all security properties proved for the model. \approach significantly reduces the proof effort of verifying software that contains protocol implementations. \figref{proof-decomposition} illustrates our methodology.

-\looseness=-1 We prove \ioindependence for the \app by executing an automatic taint analysis on the entire codebase to identify I/O operations that are possibly affected by secrets and checking that all such operations are within the \core, which shows that the codebase's decomposition is valid and the \core is sufficiently large.
-Note that it would be too restrictive to enforce that all secrets are confined within the \core.
-In most implementations, secrets exist outside of the \core, \eg the \app might have access to secrets either via program inputs or the \core's state (red~area within the \app in \figref{proof-decomposition}).
+We prove \ioindependence for the \app by executing an automatic taint analysis on the entire codebase to identify I/O operations that are possibly affected by secrets~(also implicitly via control flow) and checking that all such operations are within the \core, which shows that the codebase's decomposition is valid and the \core is sufficiently large.
+It would be too restrictive to enforce that all secrets are confined within the \core.
+In most implementations, secrets exist outside the \core, \eg the \app might have access to secrets either via program inputs or the \core's state (red~area within the \app in \figref{proof-decomposition}).
 It is therefore essential to ensure (via a whole-program analysis) that the \app does not \emph{use} these secrets to violate the security properties of the \tamarin model.